AmplitudeAudio/sdk/docs/content/en/docs/project-setup/project-architecture.md

 An Amplitude project should have a file (or files) where the different buses used at runtime are defined.
 In our previous example, the `buses.json` file plays this role.

 You can only use one bus file per engine instance, and you should give his path in the engine configuration file selected at runtime.
-Learn more about those settings on the [Creating Buses]({{< relref "docs/project-setup/buses-config" >}}) page.
+Learn more on how to configure buses on the [Creating Buses]({{< relref "docs/project-setup/buses-config" >}}) page.

 {{< alert >}}
 At least one buses file is expected in an Amplitude project.
 If no file is specified in the engine settings, the default expected path is `./buses.json`.
 If the buses file is not found during the engine initialization, the library will throw an exception.
 The `.json` file of the buses definition should match this [flatbuffer schema](https://github.com/SparkyStudios/AmplitudeAudioSDK/blob/main/schemas/buses_definition.fbs).